piegope/doc/docs/en/kb/devolutions-server/knowledge-base/dvls-security-hardening.md

 ## Administration Accounts Settings

-Prior to deployment of a {{ en.DVLS }} instance, some accounts are needed to operate the various services involved in a secure deployment of DVLS.
+Prior to deployment of a {{ en.DVLS }} instance, some accounts are needed to operate the various services involved in a secure deployment of {{ en.DVLS }}.

 The administrator count should be no more than 5.
 Limiting the number of active administrators within the platform will reduce the attack surface of an attacker to only those accounts configured.
 Having more than 5 administrators can also be a sign of poor segregation of duty within the business unit or organization.